Send Joshua Project a map of this people group.

 |Affinity Bloc:||Turkic Peoples|

 Since the Tatars' massive deportation in 1944, much of their traditional Crimean lifestyle has been lost.
-They have undergone an intense process of assimilation into Russian culture.
+They have undergone an intense process of assimilation into other cultures.
 The older people have maintained a strong sense of ethnic identity.
-However, it has been extremely difficult for them to pass that identity on to their children.
+However, it has been extremely difficult for them to pass that identity on to their children in Moldova.